MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 80: 25.12.19
+* Day 80.
+Yay!
+Continued the course (97%).
+Learned more about useEffect and did a challenge.

 ## Day 79: 24.12.19
 * Not much coding today, but I did run through all my Anki cards, to test if I remember things.
 It went pretty well.